KIFAI/mbart-nmt/README.md

 - docker
 ```
 $ docker pull mattermost/mattermost-preview
-$ docker run -it -d --name mattermost-preview -p 8065:8065 mattermost-transbot
+$ docker run -it -d --name mattermost-preview -p 8065:8065 mattermost/mattermost-preview:latest
 ```

 ### Setup

-This project should be preceded by the 'build_docker README.md' guide procedure
+This project should be preceded by the 'build_docker README.md' guide procedure.

+And you need to edit "url info and trans bot token" in mm_transbot.py

 ```
 $ cd /pwd/build_docker